 Carry A Hybrid Suitcase

 A hybrid suitcase is a specialty design bag that has various sections that fold out.
 These foldouts are designed to protect your shirts, shoes, suits, and other garments during your travel.

-These Weekender Bags come in full luggage sizes or the standard duffle bag.
 Not only does the Weekender have a sleek and modern design, but they are built on innovation.